Rhymney Railway: Before the Rhymney Railway

 The head of the River Taff valley, at Dowlais, Merthyr Tydfil and Rhymney, was the scene of huge expansion of industrial iron founding from 1760 onwards.
 All the ingredients were close at hand: iron ore, coal, timber and limestone.
 One particular resource needed to be provided, and that was transport to market.
 For some time this was done on the backs of animals; the road system was extremely poor in the area, and the provision of a turnpike helped, but pack animal transport was nonetheless expensive.

 Canals were built: the Glamorganshire Canal and the Monmouthshire Canal.
 Tramroads were already in existence to bring the minerals to the ironworks, and now they could be built to convey the finished product to the canals.
-The authorising Acts of Parliament for the canals included a clause empowering pit owners to build a connecting tramroad to the canal if the canal company failed to do so, provided the pit was within a certain distance of the canal.
+The authorising acts of Parliament for the canals included clauses empowering pit owners to build a connecting tramroad to the canals if the canal company failed to do so, provided the pit was within a certain distance of the canal.
 Compensation was to be paid to landowners over whose property the tramroad might pass, but no further legislative authority needed to be sought.

-In 1800 the iron-founding industry was established at Rhymney, and this encouraged the inclusion in the 1802 Monmouthshire Canal Act of a tramroad connecting Nantybwch to the Union Iron Works in Rhymney.
+In 1800 the iron-founding industry was established at Rhymney, and this encouraged the inclusion in the Monmouthshire Canal Navigation Act 1802 (42 Geo.
+3. c. cxv) of a tramroad connecting Nantybwch to the Union Iron Works in Rhymney.
 There were soon several ironworks in the immediate area, and a small network of tramroads developed to serve them.
 In 1815 the Bryn Oer Tramway was opened, connecting the ironworks northward to Trefil and on over the hills to Talybont, where a connection was made with the Abergavenny Canal.

 In 1825 the Rumney Railway was incorporated.
 It is usually referred to as the "Old Rumney Railway", and had no organisational connection with the later Rhymney Railway.
 It opened about 1826, running from Rhymney to Pye Corner, on the margin of modern Newport, where it joined the Sirhowy tramroad.

 The conveyance of the output of the ironworks at Merthyr and Dowlais remained a serious issue, and eventually, in 1840, the Taff Vale Railway was built as the solution to the problem.
 In that year and the following year the line was completed between Merthyr and Cardiff Docks.
 Then in 1847 the Newport, Abergavenny and Hereford Railway opened its Taff Vale Extension Railway, a long route from Pontypool in the east to Crumlin in the west at first, then extended into the Aberdare valley intersecting many valleys and connecting with many railways.

 In 1850 the South Wales Railway opened part of its main line, between Chepstow and Swansea.
 This was built to the broad gauge and was intended as a trunk railway, connecting the network of the Great Western Railway with Milford Haven, and running through Cardiff.